 Tools You Need

-- Cookie/Baking Sheets: If you need a brand recommendation, I use and love USA Pan and Nordic Ware 12×17 half sheet pans.
+- Cookie/Baking Sheets: If you need a brand recommendation, I use and love USA Pan and Nordic Ware 12×17-inch half sheet pans.

 - Parchment Paper or Silicone Baking Mats: I recommend baking the stained glass window cookies on lined baking sheets because the melted candy center will harden and stick to a bare pan.
 Using parchment paper or silicone mats is crucial if you want to remove the cookies in 1 piece.
 I actually use parchment paper and/or silicone baking mats for rolling out the cookie dough too.
 This is my little trick because you can easily transfer the rolled out dough to the refrigerator this way.
 Lift the paper/mat with the rolled out dough on top, put it on a baking sheet, and place it in the refrigerator.
 If you don’t have enough room for 2 baking sheets in your refrigerator, stack the rolled out dough on top of each other.
 (You can watch me do all this in the video tutorial above.)